PalouseDH/symposium/2019/day-4.md

-# Digital Scholarship: Text and Data Analysis
+# Text as Data: Analysis and Modeling

 > Thursday, May 16th, 9:00am - 4:00pm, CDIL.